impfundev/StickerSmash/README.md

 # StickerSmash app ![Icon](/assets/favicon.png)

-Android App build with React Native for add Sticket on the photos.
+Android App build with React Native for add Sticker on the photos.

 ## Start on development mode